-In our "plain" installation, Grafana is deployed with no predefined dashboards.
+In our installation so far, Grafana is deployed with no predefined dashboards.

-You can port-forward:
+To open Grafana, you can port-forward the grafana service:

-kubectl port-forward svc/prometheus-community-grafana 3000:80

-And access Grafana locally at http://localhost:3000/ providing the credentials admin as username, prom-operator as password (defined in kube-stack-config.yaml).
+kubectl port-forward svc/prometheus-community-grafana 3000:80 and access Grafana locally at http://localhost:3000/ providing the credentials admin as username, prom-operator as password (defined in kube-stack-config.yaml).

-EDB Postgres for Kubernetes provides a default dashboard for Grafana as part of the official Helm chart.
-You can also download the grafana-dashboard.json file and manually importing it via the GUI.
+EDB Postgres for Kubernetes provides a default dashboard for Grafana in the dedicated grafana-dashboards repository.
+You can download the file grafana-dashboard.json and manually import it via the GUI (menu: Dashboards > New > Import).
+You can now click on the EDB Postgres for Kubernetes dashboard just created: